antony-a-n/aws-vpc-using-AWS-CLI/README.md

 ```

 -- domain defines the playground to your elastic IP address, If you are purchasing it for ec2-classic, then you need to add the value as standard/
-We are using it within the VPC, so we can choose the value as PVC.
+We are using it within the VPC, so we can choose the value as VPC.

 ```
 [root@testserver ~]# aws ec2 allocate-address --domain vpc